Koredotcom/docs/docs/xo/automation/use-cases/dialogs/navigating-dialog-tasks.md

 * **The Canvas** – This represents the entire surface on which the components of your conversation are placed.
 * **The Root Intent** – This is the first component of any conversation and will be displayed on your canvas by default, whenever you create a new Dialog Task.
-* **Assets** – These are the different points at which components of your conversation intersect.
+* **Nodes** – These are the different points at which components of your conversation intersect.
 For details, please see [Node Types](../node-types/nodes-transitions/){:target="_blank"}.
-* **Nodes** - These are placeholders for creating groups of assets.
-Each node has one or more assets added in logical sequences.
+* **Sequences** - These are placeholders for creating groups of nodes.
+Each sequence has one or more nodes added in logical sequences.
 * **Assets Panel** – Here is where you can choose which Node Type to add and simply drag and drop it to the canvas, at the desired location.
-You can also add notes using the ⨁ buttons within your flow.
+You can also add nodes using the ⨁ buttons within your flow.
-* **Nodes panel** -  This tab has a list of nodes created in the current dialog.
+* **Nodes panel** -  This tab has a list of sequences created in the current dialog.
-* **Bookmarks panel** - This tab has the list of bookmarks added to assets and nodes on the canvas.
+* **Bookmarks panel** - This tab has the list of bookmarks added to sequences and nodes on the canvas.
 * **Component Configuration Panel**– This panel is available when a component is selected, and can be minimized (as shown in the screenshot above).
 * **Display Options Panel** – This panel is only available when no component is selected and allows you to configure Display and Zoom Options, to Auto-Arrange components or to turn the map on or off.
 The map allows you to see the general area where you are currently located within your flow.